First, click the options button at the bottom-right of the software, and select "Preferences."

 Then, in the Preferences window, scroll to the bottom until you reach the Custom Low Level Analyzers section.

 Use the browse button to select the directory that contains your compiled custom protocol analyzer.
-Finally, save the dialog and restart the software.
-Your custom analyzer should now appear in the list of available protocol analyzers!

 If you see the following error after restarting the software on MacOS, please follow these extra steps.

 Failed to load custom analyzer...
 Unable to load library...

 Open the Terminal (open Spotlight -> search "Terminal" -> press enter)

 navigate to the directory containing your custom analyzer (e.g.